Deltares/Koswat/koswat/core/io/ini/README.md

-## Koswat Ini Reader module.
+# Koswat Ini Reader module.

-This module contains the general reading of an INI file and its transformation into a FOM.
+This module contains the general reading of an INI file and its transformation into an instance of a `FileObjectModelProtocol`.
-The ini reading is done using de python default library `configparser`.
+The ini reading is done using de python default library [configparser.ConfigParser](https://docs.python.org/3/library/configparser.html).
+This allows us to simply delegate the mapping responsibility to the instance of a `KoswatIniFomProtocol`, easily achieved by using the class method `from_config`.

+## INI file format:
 The following is accepted:
 ```ini
 [section]